future timeline technology singularity humanity predictions events 2020 2050 2100

 USB 3.0 is widely available

-usb3 timeline 2011
+usb3 timeline 2011 technology

 22 nanometre chips enter mass production

-These new "Tri-Gate" transistors are a fundamental departure from the two-dimensional "planar" transistor structure that has been used in the past.
-They operate at lower voltage, with lower leakage, providing an unprecedented combination of improved performance and energy efficiency.
-Dramatic innovations across a range of electronics - from computers to cellphones, household appliances and medical devices - will now be possible.*
+In 2011, Intel began production of a new 22 nanometre (nm) processor.
+Codenamed Ivy Bridge, it was the first high-volume chip to use 3D transistors.
+These new "Tri-Gate" transistors were a fundamental departure from the two-dimensional "planar" structure used in the past.
+They could operate at lower voltage, with lower leakage, providing an unprecedented combination of improved performance and energy efficiency.
+Dramatic innovations across a wide range of electronics – from computers to cellphones, household appliances to medical devices – would now be possible.*

 Consumer-level robotics are booming

-Initially popular in Japan, Korea and the Far East, they are now spreading to Western homes too.
-Some robots clean carpets or mow the lawn; others help busy professionals entertain children or pets; other machines feed and bathe the elderly and incapacitated.
+Thanks to falling costs, this year saw major growth in consumer robotics.
+Between 2008 and 2011, sales of professional and personal service robots more than doubled, from 5.5 million to over 11.5 million.
+Initially popular in Japan, Korea and the Far East, they were now spreading to many Western homes too.
+Robots were now available that cleaned carpets and mowed lawns; others could help busy professionals entertain children or pets; some machines could feed and bathe the elderly or incapacitated.*

 World's first commercial spaceport

-A new chapter in space exploration begins with the opening of Spaceport America - the world's first purpose-built commercial spaceport.
-This offers sub-orbital spaceflights to the paying public.
+A new chapter in space exploration began in 2011 with the opening of Spaceport America – the world's first purpose-built commercial spaceport.* This was intended to offer sub-orbital spaceflights to the paying public.
+Costing over $200 million, the facility was built on 27 square miles (70 km²) of state-owned desert near Upham, an uninhabited part of New Mexico.

 spaceshiptwo virgin galactic spaceport america 2010 2011 future private commercial spacecraft